huggingface/blog/lematerial.md

 As a first step, we are releasing a dataset called `LeMat-Bulk`, which unifies, cleans and standardizes the most prominent material datasets, including [Materials Project](https://next-gen.materialsproject.org/), [Alexandria](https://alexandria.icams.rub.de/) and [OQMD](https://oqmd.org/) — giving rise to a single harmonized data format with **6.7M entries** and **7 materials properties.**

+> LeMaterial is standing on the shoulders of giants and we are building upon incredible initiatives which have been instrumental in the development of this initiative: [Optimade](https://www.optimade.org/), [Materials Project](https://next-gen.materialsproject.org/), [Alexandria](https://alexandria.icams.rub.de/) and [OQMD](https://oqmd.org/), and more to come.
+Please credit them accordingly when using LeMaterial.

 ## Why LeMaterial?

 The world of materials science, at the intersection of quantum chemistry and machine learning, is brimming with opportunity — from brighter LEDs, to electro-chemical batteries, more efficient photovoltaic cells and recyclable plastics, the applications are endless.
 By leveraging machine learning (ML) on large, structured datasets, researchers can perform high-throughput screening and testing of new materials at unprecedented scales, significantly accelerating the discovery cycle of novel compounds with desired properties.
 In this paradigm, **data becomes the essential fuel powering ML models** that can guide experiments, reduce costs, and unlock breakthroughs faster than ever before.

-However, **this field is hampered by fragmented datasets that vary in format, parameters, and scope, presenting the following challenges:**
+This field is fueled by very complete datasets such as [Materials Project](https://next-gen.materialsproject.org/), [Alexandria](https://alexandria.icams.rub.de/) and [OQMD](https://oqmd.org/), all open-source and under a CC-BY-4.0 license. **However, those datasets vary in format, parameters, and scope, presenting the following challenges:**

 - Dataset integration issues (eg. inconsistent formats or field definitions, incompatible calculations)
-- Biases in dataset composition (for eg. Material Project's focus on oxides and battery materials)
+- Biases in dataset composition (for eg. Materials Project's focus on oxides and battery materials)
 - Limited scope (eg. NOMADs focus on quantum chemistry calculations rather than material properties)
 - Lack of clear connections or identifiers between similar materials across different databases

 This fragmented landscape makes it challenging for researchers in AI4Science and materials informatics to leverage existing data effectively.
 Whether the application involves training foundational ML models, constructing accurate phase diagrams, identifying novel materials or exploring the chemical space effectively, there is no simple solution.
 While efforts like [Optimade](https://optimade.org/) standardize structural data, they don't address discrepancies in material properties or biases in dataset scopes.

-**LeMaterial** addresses these challenges by unifying and standardizing data from three major databases—Materials Project, Alexandria, and OQMD—into a high-quality resource with consistent and systematic properties.
-The elemental composition treemap below highlights the value of this integration, showcasing how we increase the scope of existing datasets, like Materials Project, which are biased toward specific material types, such as battery materials (Li, O, P) or oxides.
+**LeMaterial** addresses these challenges by unifying and standardizing data from three major databases — [Materials Project](https://next-gen.materialsproject.org/), [Alexandria](https://alexandria.icams.rub.de/) and [OQMD](https://oqmd.org/) — into a high-quality resource with consistent and systematic properties.
+The elemental composition treemap below highlights the value of this integration, showcasing how we increase the scope of existing datasets, like Materials Project, which are focused on specific material types, such as battery materials (Li, O, P) or oxides.

 <p align="center">
     <img src="https://huggingface.co/datasets/LeMaterial/admin/resolve/main/MP_LeMatBulk_Combined_Treemap.png" alt="drawing" width="1000"/>